WHEN THE CUSTODIAL PARENT WANTS TO RELOCATE, WHAT ARE THE NON-CUSTODIAL

 In Yelverton v.
 Stokes (3d Dept)1, a case decided earlier this year, the

-child residing with the mother.
-The father had visitation every other
+custody with the child residing with the mother.
+The father had visitation every

 by July 1996, before the child entered kindergarten.